 Now this party takes place every time we repent whether it is within the context of our own personal evening prayers, or perhaps as soon as we do something wrong and regret it.
 It could be within a confessional service.
 But it is also and especially true within the context of the Lord’s Supper.
 For here, He who was sacrificed as a Lamb- (or as it were for the purposes of the parable- as a fatted calf)-is now offered to us.
 “Here take and eat for this is His Body.
 Take and drink, for this is His Blood, given and shed for you, for the remission of sins.“ Come, eat, drink, and be merry for God’s adopted sons and daughters were dead but are now alive again, were lost and are now found!
 Amen.

 These are just some of the sermons I preached on this text and about 1/10 of the information I gathered out of Dr. Bailey’s book.
 It was something I greatly enjoyed doing.

 Sola Deo Gloria.

-Note from the Peace Doctor: If you're interested in peace for yourself, be sure to visit our home page before you go.
-The Internet without a doubt is full with articles regarding any kind of field.
-Above is a post we hope will be interesting for peace lovers and those who like to read peace stories.
+Note from the Peace Doctor: If you're looking for peace for yourself, please drop by our home page before you go.
+The Internet surely is loaded with help regarding every kind of subject.
+The foregoing is an article we expect will be helpful for peace lovers and those who follow peace articles.